booomerang/Validatr/README.md

 #Validatr

-Validatr is a simple Php Validator for your projects.
+Validatr is a simple and multilingual Php Validator library for validationing user's data.

   - Simple form for rules and errors messages
   - Flexible and extendable with your callbacks rules functions
-  - Enjoyment
+  - Enjoyment!

 Validatr is a standalone PHP class, which can be extended for your needs.